Quick Recommendations for Cloud Backup at Home for 2023

-And unlike many of the other online backup offerings that use Amazon’s or Rackspace’s cloud storage, Backblaze maintain their own datacenter and have custom-designed their own storage pods.
+And unlike many of the other online backup offerings that use Amazon’s or Rackspace’s cloud storage, Backblaze maintains its own datacenter and has custom-designed its own storage pods.

 My own experience with Backblaze has been very positive.
 In the early years, I did sometimes find that the Backblaze app that handles the automatic backup was slowing down my computer.
 But that seems to have been long since resolved, and I haven’t run into that problem for several years now.
 And on those occasions that I need to restore lost files, I’ve always been able to quickly find the files in the cloud backup and have been able to recover them quickly.

-Thanks to a healthy marketing budget, Carbonite is one of the best-known of the online backup services.
+Thanks to a healthy marketing budget, Carbonite is one of the best-known online backup services.
 In broad strokes, it’s very similar to Backblaze.
 Both have apps that you install on your computer to handle the automatic backup in the background.
-Both are unlimited data backup.
+Both are unlimited data backups.
 And both back the data up to highly reliable cloud storage.